 Besides, it’s also loaded with glucosamine and chondroitin, two compounds known for their properties to maintain joint health.
 On top of that, this product has no additions that could potentially trigger health issues, like wheat and artificial colors & preservatives.

-Conclusion – Top Rated Dog Food for Labs
+Conclusion – Top Rated Dog Food for Labrador Retriever

 If what you give to your lab concerns you, then be careful with your selection of dog food.
 There are quite a lot of choices out there.
 Some are intended for only the lab breed, while others are designed for large breeds in general.